Seeking the cross: Icy dips mark the feast of Epiphany

 While the Orthodox Christian churches in Greece, Bulgaria and Romania celebrate the feast on Jan.
 6, Orthodox Churches in Russia, Ukraine and Serbia follow the Julian calendar, according to which Epiphany is celebrated on Jan.
 19, as their Christmas falls on Jan.
 7.

-Frances D’Emilio contributed from Rome.
+Frances D’Emilio in Rome and Zeynep Bilginsoy in Istanbul contributed